TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_6_Correlation_Accounts_to_Identities.md

 ---

-## How to Learn Correlation

-If you can answer these, you understand correlation:
+## Proof Paths

+To prove correlation health, check:

+- Identity records and their match key values
+- Uncorrelated account list
+- Ambiguous match list
+- Duplicate values in identity data

+Truth is in recognition patterns, not access lists.

+---

+## What Must Not Happen

+- Do not change match key casually
+- Do not use unstable attributes
+- Do not ignore ambiguity
+- Do not debug access before recognition

+---

+## The One Sentence That Defines Mastery

+Before you ask “Why is access wrong?”, ask:

+**Is this account linked to the right person?**

+---

+## Mastery Check

+Answer these without notes:

-- What question is ISC really answering here?
+- What question is correlation really answering?
-- Why is match key actually “recognition”?
+- Why is match key recognition?
-- Why is uncorrelated uncertainty, not error?
+- Why is uncorrelated uncertainty?
 - Why is ambiguous safer than guessing?
-- Why do security disasters start here?
+- Why do disasters start here?

----

-## Mindset

-Correlation is not logic.
-It is recognition.

-Once recognition is wrong,
-everything built on top is wrong.

 ---

 ### Navigation
 ⬅️ Previous: [Part 5 – Persistence](./Part_5_Write_and_Persistence_Story.md)